 R&DE Stanford Hospitality & Auxiliaries contracts with vending machine firms to furnish exclusive service to the entire campus.
 For this reason, no student groups are permitted to install vending machines of any type.
 The university is not responsible for money lost in vending machines.

-You are responsible for familiarizing yourself with the location of alarms, exits, fire alarm pull stations, fire extinguishers, emergency assembly point(s) for your building, and all emergency procedures for your residence.
+You are responsible for familiarizing yourself with the location of alarms, exits, fire alarm pull stations, fire extinguishers, emergency assembly point(s), and AED/ trauma stations for your building, and all emergency procedures for your residence.
 Fire and earthquake safety information is posted in all residences, and earthquake emergency procedures are detailed on the R&DE Student Housing website (studenthousing. stanford.edu/healthandsafety) and the Stanford University Department of Environmental Health & Safety site (ehs.stanford.edu.)

 Fire Equipment and Alarms

 It is against the law and university policy to set off a false fire alarm or tamper with any fire equipment such as fire extinguishers, smoke detectors, door closers, evacuation maps, fire sprinklers, or fire sprinkler cages.
-Tampering includes, but is not limited to the following actions: obstructing equipment in any way, covering or hanging objects from the equipment (e.g. smoke detectors, fire sprinkler pipes, cages, or heads).
+Tampering includes, but is not limited to the following actions: obstructing equipment in any way, covering or hanging objects from the equipment (e.g., smoke detectors, fire sprinkler pipes, cages, or heads).
+If you have reason to believe that your fire equipment or alarms are missing or not operational, please contact your Housing Service Center.
+If contacting the Housing Service Center after hours, instructions for contacting Emergency Maintenance will be provided.
 Evacuation maps must remain unobstructed and visible at all times.
 Violators will be subject to an administrative fee of $500, university disciplinary action, and criminal penalties.

 Fire Exit Rooms